Personal Finance and Fitness Intersecting: How Tracking, Mindfulness, and More Can Help You Accomplish Your Goals

 “I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times.”

 The same concept applies to creating a budget, creating your first savings, or setting up your first retirement account.
+Money mindfulness isn’t something you achieve in one day.
 We are not going to be perfect at everything the first time, but consistency and resilience will always lead us in the right direction.

 Like weight loss or strength training, results are never perfectly linear.
 Instead, results over time will indicate your progress.